grmontpetit/odl-mdsal-cup-example/README.md

 ## About
 This is a clone of the MD-SAL toaster example but with Tea and Cups instead.
 The project has its own distribution of karaf included and the features are loaded automatically on startup.
+The project has been updated to be closer to Berylium than to Lithium.

+## Improvements
+The current version is its own standalone distribution and the cup project is loaded on startup.
+The next iteration will be completely standalone, using artefacts from odlparent, yangtools and controller.
+This means there will not be a need to download and compile those 3 projects before beign able to use the cup project.

 ## Pre-requisite
 - Java JDK 1.7
 - Maven 3.2.5+
+- odlparent (cloned and compiled)
+- yangtools (cloned and compiled)
+- controller (cloned and compiled)

 ## Using the project
 1. Compile the whole project